adrian83/adrian83.github.io/page_data/content/post/005_kubernates_demo_on_gcp.md

 #### Testing

-If you find newly created Ingress and it's IP address, you can past it into your browser and make few requests.
+After few minutes you should be able to find newly created Ingress and it's IP address.
+You can past it into your browser and make few requests.
 Response will contain field `host` which should have one of two values corresponding to our replicas.

 #### Cleaning